solana-labs/solana/docs/src/integrations/exchange.md

 these cases, it is your responsibility to verify that the transaction succeeded and was finalized by the cluster.

-Note: Each transaction contains a [recent blockhash](../transaction.md#blockhash-format) to indicate its liveness.
+**Note:** Each transaction contains a [recent blockhash](../transaction.md#blockhash-format) to indicate its liveness.
 It is **critical** to wait until this blockhash expires before retrying a withdrawal transfer that does not appear to have been confirmed or finalized by the cluster.
 Otherwise, you risk a double spend.
-We recommend waiting 500 slots between retries.
+See [blockhash expiration](#blockhash-expiration) below.

 In the command-line tool, pass the `--no-wait` argument to send a transfer
 asynchronously: